 Electricity price statistics

-Electricity prices (including taxes) for household consumers, first half 2020
+Electricity prices (including taxes) for household consumers, second half 2020

 This article highlights the development of electricity prices both for household and non-household consumers within the European Union (EU).
-When available, it also includes price data from the United Kingdom; Iceland, Liechtenstein, Norway; Montenegro, North Macedonia, Albania, Serbia, Turkey; Bosnia and Herzegovina, Kosovo*; Moldova, Georgia and Ukraine.
+When available, it also includes price data from Iceland, Liechtenstein, Norway; Montenegro, North Macedonia, Albania, Serbia, Turkey, Bosnia and Herzegovina, Kosovo*, Moldova, Georgia and Ukraine.

 Electricity prices for household consumers